-Sparkle in the eyes
+1. Sparkle in the eyes

 Think about it.
 Usually, you see that certain someone from afar–across the dance floor, at a different table, across the aisle on a flight, waiting for the

-And sexual tension does not depend on simply the sense of sight.
+And sexual tension does not depend simply on the sense of sight.

 Pam Oakes described meeting her husband in graduate school as:

 sociolinguistics class.
-Honestly, I had never paid any attention to how someone sounds, but this voice was, how do I describe it?
+Honestly, I had never paid any attention to how someone sounded, but this voice was, how do I describe it?

 Deep and rich.
-I just instantly knew that I had to find out who that voice belonged to; it was just so amazing.
+I instantly knew I had to find out who that voice belonged to; it was just so amazing.
 I furtively kept turning around, trying to figure out who it

 That instinct was spot on.
 We were married the next year!
 And all because of that resonant baritone voice of his.”

-Taste of love
+2. Taste of love

 Another sense is taste.
 The sense of taste largely depends on the sense of smell.

 And would you believe that this sense provided the ignition switch for Roland Kwintek, 36, and Gwen Raines, 32?

-Gwen’s nose could discern everything about wines there was to know, and she was happy to pass on her knowledge not only to the tourists and me.
+Gwen’s nose could discern everything about wines there was to know, and she was happy to pass on her knowledge to the tourists and me.

 As I tell people at work: wine is one type of chemistry, and falling in love with Gwen was another type of chemistry.”

-And more on the smell
+3. And more on the smell

 Zara Barrie, a writer for several publications, defines sexual chemistry as “It’s a glorious high unparalleled to anything else in the entire universe.
 It’s

 You may have heard of pheromones.
 With animals, pheromones are scent signals that elicit specific behaviors or responses, including sexual arousal.
-So why not the same in humans?

 However, Kelly Gildersleeve, a post-doctoral research fellow at Chapman University in California, feels somewhat differently, saying, “I think that scent and scent communication do play important roles in human sexuality.”